 day (10 cm levels).
 I was lucky if I got through one.
 Not only did I have to excavate the clay, but I had to screen it too.
 By the end of that week I would wake up with my fingers literally locked in place (as though around an invisible shovel).
 And what did I find after all that hard work excavating?
 Nothing.
 In fact, it ended up raining and, because clay doesn’t absorb water, my unit filled up like a pool and I couldn’t even finish it (I was down only nine levels and our “bottoms” were at about 12).
 Surveying is just as physically demanding.
 I get to see some gorgeous locations in BC that I consider myself very lucky to see.
 But hiking up mountains over fallen logs and treefall, and through patches of salal and devil’s club is hard.
 Especially when you’re doing it for 8 hours a day.
 And then 8 hours the next day.
 And another day after that.
 You come out bruised and bleeding and so sore that you can literally barely pick up your legs (at times I have had to physically lift up my legs with my arms to climb back into the boat or car).
 I’m not exaggerating.
 Try spending 8 hours lifting your legs over logs and through viney salal and tree fall and see if you can lift your legs.
 And sometimes you don’t find anything.
 Not even a damn flake.

 Working with difficult People.
 In archaeology we’re almost always working in teams.
 Sometimes large teams, sometimes small teams.
 The only time you might not be working with a team is if you have to go out and do a quick property inspection.
 Whether it’s fellow archaeologists or not, 99% of the time you’re working with other people.
 And sometimes those people suck.
 Even your own colleagues.
 I’ve been extremely fortunate that as a woman I haven’t faced nearly as many difficulties as many other woman have.
-In fact, I’ve only had an issue once where an older male colleague was treating my female colleague and I like secretaries in the field.
-Other than him I’ve been really lucky to work with amazing colleagues and employers who have never discriminated against me because of my gender.
+I’ve definitely been in frustrating situations (i.e. not taken seriously, not respected, treated like a secretary), but for the most part I’ve been really lucky to work with amazing and respectful colleagues and employers.
 Check out the Google results for “Women, Archaeology, Sexual Harassment” and you’ll get an idea of the crappy situations women have to deal with in archaeology.
 Just because they’re women.

 Putting gender aside for a moment, sometimes people are just generally difficult to work with.
 Sometimes they’re arrogant.
 Sometimes they’re bossy.
 Sometimes they’re lazy.
 Sometimes they’re argumentative.
 Sometimes they’re rude.
 Sometimes they’re clingy.
 Sometimes they talk too much.
 Sometimes they have very strong opinions that you disagree with.
 Sometimes they have absolutely no regard for safety (like project engineers pushing you and your crew to work faster in 35° heat and not caring when you lose 3 members to heat stroke).
 Sometimes they refuse to admit they don’t know what they’re doing and won’t ask for help.
 Sometimes it’s early in the morning, you’re tired, and they’re just too damn happy.
 And you have to spend 8-10 hours a day with them.
 Sometimes you even have to share a room or house with them.
 That’s both as a supervisor and not.
 When I’m supervising a crew I try to be friendly and fair.
 I hate

 bossing people around, I hate getting mad, and I hate having to put my foot down.
 Sometimes crew members under my supervision take advantage of this.
 They think they can get away with being lazy or slacking off because we have a friendly relationship.
-And then I have to be the bad guy by reaffirming that I’m the boss (which my colleague and I refer to as “having to pee on them” – when you have to re-affirm your dominance in the situation).
-I’m half-Dutch – I have no problem being stubborn and saying “no” to your request to take off early for the afternoon to go fishing (true story).
+And then I have to be the bad guy by reaffirming that I’m in charge.
+I’m half-Dutch – I have no problem being stubborn and saying “no” to your wait-until-lunchtime request to take off early for the afternoon to go fishing (true story).
 But that doesn’t mean I enjoy doing it.
 And I hate when people make me have to do it.

 It’s not just expensive in school.
 Even trying to break into the field after school can be expensive.
 Conferences and networking opportunities cost a lot of money, and they’re the best way to get your name out there.
 To showcase your abilities knowledge.
 To meet the people who will hire you onto their projects or into their companies.
 It’s expensive going to those conferences to get the opportunities in the first place.
 Just as frustrating (if not more so) is when you’re being offered opportunities and you can’t afford those either.
-Currently I’ve been invited to take part in the filming of a big field project I’m part of for a popular television show (that I also happen to be a big fan of).
-But they can only film 3 weeks after our field season has ended, and there’s no funding available for us to fly back into town for it.
-This would be an incredible opportunity to get my name out there and I don’t know if I’ll be able to afford to fly back so soon after I’ve just come back.
-Frustrating doesn’t even begin to describe my feelings on the matter.
+I’ve had to pass on opportunities, including even applying to see if I can get the opportunity in the first place, many times because I couldn’t afford them.
+Frustrating is an understatement.

 I refuse to let all this suckiness defeat me.
 I’m half-Dutch, remember?
 Dutch people are some of the most stubborn out there and I’m no exception (my husband can certainly confirm this to be true).
 I see that light at the end of the tunnel and I put all my energy into focusing on it.
 I know all my hardwork and struggle is going to pay off.
 I’ve aligned myself with the right networks and made sure that I’m good at my work.
-There will come a day, and I honestly feel like it’s a day in my very near future, where everything I’ve worked so hard for will come to fruition.
+There will come a day, and I honestly feel like it’s a day in my very near future, where everything I’ve worked so hard for will come to fruition (June 16, 2018 update: they are!
+Good things are happening!).
 My pride tank will be full again.
 I’m not mad at my struggles and the hardship I’ve faced.
-They just mean I’ve just spent a little longer than others setting myself up for a good future.
+They just mean I’ve spent a little longer setting myself up for a good future.

 Support Research and Outreach: